DreamOfTheRedChamber/leetcode/README.md

 #### Array <a id="ds-array"></a>

 #### String <a id="ds-string"></a>
+* Only alphabetic characters, ascii characters, or any characters

 #### LinkedList <a id="ds-linkedlist"></a>
 * When linked list is used in combination with counters inside a while loop, it is really error-prone because the programmer needs to increment two places inside each loop.
 For while loop, it is a better practice to use blank space to separate the three sections including preparing for next round loop, do job in this round loop and move to next round loop.